nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-new-input-output-types.md

 Server and client do not share classes, so you need to provide two marshalling implementation classes.

-Server side, you should provide a&nbsp;[codec](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.automation.server.AutomationServer--codecs).
-The implementation class is to be contributed to the automation server component using the&nbsp;`codecs`&nbsp;extension point.
+Server side, you should provide a [codec](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.automation.server.AutomationServer--codecs).
+The implementation class is to be contributed to the automation server component using the `codecs` extension point.

 ```html/xml
   <extension target="org.nuxeo.ecm.automation.server.AutomationServer"